Be prepared for your next Emergency Closure with this pack. Pack includes:

 Some important tips on preparing your Emergency Closure Policy

-Ensure your policy does not contradict:
+Ensure your policy does not contradict the following:

 - Another policy

 - Related policy in the staff handbook if you have one